fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 0.5.7
 - *Effects* - Fixed templates sometimes not being found
-- *Effects* - Re-added backwards compatibility with old macros that still use `data._distance` in overrides
+- *Effects* - Re-added backwards compatibility with old macros that still use `data.distance` in overrides

 ### Version 0.5.6
 - *Sequencer* - Added alpha version of the Sequencer Database Viewer